Early Modern History Options for Undergraduate Degree Courses

 - (code tba) The Grand Tour and British Overseas Travel 1640-1750

-All undergraduate single-honours History students are required to take the early modern module 'HI203 The European World' in their second year of study, and both single and joint honours students must choose at least one early module option module to study in their second year.
+All undergraduate single-honours History students are required to take the early modern module 'HI113 Europe in the Making' in their first year of study, and both single and joint honours students must choose at least one early module option module to study in their second year.